1 What is non-verbal communication?

 Activity 1 Identifying non-verbal cues

-Non-verbal signals are in all of our everyday conversations, from formal meetings, to informal chats.
+Non-verbal signals are in all of our everyday conversations, from formal meetings to informal chats.

-- shaking his head in disagreement.
+- shaking the head or frowning

-- slightly raised eyebrows
+- slightly raised eyebrows or nodding

-- mirroring gestures
+- mirroring the gestures of the speaker

 If you can pick up these cues in your everyday conversations, you’ll gain an advantage in understanding how your contributions are being received.